 Chinese takeover marks new chapter in history of British Steel

-[LONDON] A Chinese buy-out marks a new chapter in the tumultuous history of steelmaking in the United Kingdom, which has been characterised by nationalisation, privatisations and recurring crises.
+A CHINESE buy-out marks a new chapter in the tumultuous history of steelmaking in the UK, which has been characterised by nationalisation, privatisations and recurring crises.

 Despite having an economy dominated by the services sector, steelmaking retains a special place in British hearts, where it is an enduring symbol of a bygone golden industrial age.